Changes in Star Wars re-releases: Hoth

 Close-up shots of the wampa that captures Luke on Hoth were inserted.

 The Emperor's hologram

-For his appearance as a hologram in The Empire Strikes Back, the Emperor was originally portrayed by an actress wearing a mask and a male voice actor.
+For his appearance as a hologram in The Empire Strikes Back, the Emperor was originally portrayed by masked actress Marjorie Eaton and voice actor Clive Revill.
 For the 2004 DVD edition and subsequent releases, this was replaced by new footage of Ian McDiarmid, who plays the character in later films.
 The dialogue was changed in the new version, making Vader seem to have been unaware of Luke's paternity despite knowing his last name.